wanderwaltz/wanderwaltz.github.io/_posts/2015-04-22-binding-swift-funcs.md

 Notice that this code has a flaw.
 The block is leaked on the native closure creation.
 It happens because the user pointer itself is a simplified version of a 'user data' concept in Squirrel and it is considered a value type and therefore has no destruction facility built in.
 We obviously have to release the block when the closure is destroyed, so `SQUserPointer` is probably not a good way to go.

 The comment in the last code snippet hints that using `sq_newuserdata` API would probably help.
-I've left this note for myself but have not actually tried it yet.
+I've left this note for myself but have not tried it yet.
 User data can have release hooks - additional functions, which are called when the corresponding Squirrel object is destroyed[^2].
 These should prove helpful for releasing our blocks when needed.

 [^2]: Squirrel utilizes memory-counted model similar to the Objective-C with ARC enabled: there are strong and weak references between Squirrel objects, and when the reference count of an object becomes zero, it gets immediately destroyed.
-Although I remember there some APIs related to garbage collection so there may be other options.
+Although I remember there were some APIs related to garbage collection so there may be other options.

 Now we have a binding API with an overly verbose name `SwiftSquirrel_Private_createNativeClosureWithBlock`, which no longer accepts a C function pointer, but an Objective-C block instead.
 This one can be used from Swift rather straightforwardly: